Grizzly bear: Bear-watching

-In the past 20 years in Alaska, ecotourism has boomed.
+In the 21st century, especially in Alaska, ecotourism has boomed.
 While many people come to Alaska to bear-hunt, the majority come to watch the bears and observe their habits.
 Some of the best bear viewing in the world occurs on coastal areas of the Alaska Peninsula, including in Lake Clark National Park and Preserve, Katmai National Park and Preserve, and the McNeil River State Game Sanctuary and Refuge.
 Here bears gather in large numbers to feast on concentrated food sources, including sedges in the salt marshes, clams in the nearby tidal flats, salmon in the estuary streams, and berries on the neighboring hillsides.